layer5io/docs/content/en/cloud/security/roles.md

 {{% card header="Organization Adminstrator" %}}

 **What is the purpose of this role?**
-- Administration of an organization (for each organization for which the user has this role assigned)
+- Administration of an organization

 **Who can assign this role?**
 - The Organization Owner